emmaaholmes/econ_climate_page/README.md

 ## Welcome to Emma's GitHub Page

-Here you can dowload my updates:
+Here you can download my updates:

 <a href="March_31_2020.html" download>March 31 Update: sensivity code fixed</a>